 Ingredients You Need

-To make this pumpkin recipe, you’ll need the following ingredients so you know what to have on hand or to pick up from the store.
+To make this healthy pumpkin muffin recipe, you’ll need the following ingredients so you know what to have on hand or to pick up from the store.

 Step-by-Step Instructions

-Here’s a look at how to make these simple Pumpkin Muffins.
-Scroll down to the bottom of this post for the full information.
+Here’s a look at how to make these simple healthy Pumpkin Muffins.
+Scroll down to the bottom of this post for the full information, including the amounts and timing.

-1. Preheat oven and grease a mini muffin tin with nonstick spray.
-Gather all ingredients.
+Step 1.
+Preheat oven and grease a mini muffin tin with nonstick spray.
+Gather all your ingredients.

-2. Add all ingredients to a blender and blend well.
-OR add to a large bowl and whisk well to thoroughly combine the wet ingredients into the dry ingredients.
+Step 2.
+Add all ingredients to a blender and blend well— or add to a large bowl and whisk well to thoroughly combine the wet ingredients into the dry ingredients.

-3. Spoon the batter into muffin tins.
+Step 3.
+Spoon the batter into muffin tins.
 (Be sure to grease the tin well with nonstick cooking spray.
-I find that to be better than using muffin liners, which may stick to the muffins.)
+I find it better than using muffin liners, which may stick to the muffins.)

 TIP: The muffins are done when they are set on top, have little cracks, and a cake tester inserted into the center comes out cleanly.